 The ideal water intake for a dog depends on his size and activity level.
 Most experts agree that, on average, a dog should consume 1 ounce of fluid per pound of body weight each day.
-That means a 45-pound dog should take in approximately 5.5 cups of fluid every day.
+That means a 45-pound dog should take in about 5.5 cups of fluid every day.
 Lactating mothers and puppies need more, as do dogs who are extremely active or live in hot, humid climates.

 Water constitutes as much as 85% of a newborn puppy, a percentage that changes to 60% when they are grown.
 As puppies, they receive the hydration they need from their mother’s milk.
 After they are weaned and begin eating kibble, water becomes essential in helping them digest their food.